ncatlab/nlab-content/pages/9807.md

 #### The Cartan model
  {#TheCartanModel}

 The Cartan model follows from the Weil model [above](#TheWeilModel) by algebraically solving the horizontality constraint (eq:WeilModelHorizontalForms).
 This we discuss first [below](#LabelCartanViaHorizontalProjection).
-Then we summarize state the resulting dgc-algebra further [below](#CartanModelDirectDefinition).
+Then we describe the resulting dgc-algebra further [below](#CartanModelDirectDefinition).

 Reviews include ([Mathai-Quillen 86, Sec.
 5](#MathaiQuillen86), [Kalkman 93, section 2.2](#Kalkman93))